 Air or Rail Travel

-The Alliance reimburses at the current standard federal mileage reimbursement rate.
-Please refer to the Travel Reimbursement Form to confirm current mileage reimbursement rate.
+- The Alliance reimburses for mileage at the current standard federal mileage reimbursement rate.
+Refer to the Travel Reimbursement Form for the current rate.

 Other Ground Transportation